Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Are the results presented in a clear and coherent manner

 * Are the results reported in a way that is supported by the data

+* Is sufficient justification given for the erection of new taxa

 ### Involving quantitative analysis